How to Fill out Your Medical School Application - AAMC AMCAS

 • Anything involving courses at a higher education institution or college prep work

-It is your responsibility to ensure that all your transcripts are up to date and accurate.
+It is your responsibility to ensure that all your transcripts are up-to-date and accurate.
 An AMCAS application Pre-Barcoded Transcript Request Form matches your transcript to your application and makes the process more efficient.

 Inaccurate, incomplete, or otherwise incorrect transcripts are the number one cause of delays and missed deadlines.
 Ensure your transcripts are complete and accurate before you request to have them sent.